arerbn120/Detect-It-Easy/README.md

 -   **Amiga** (Executable format for Amiga computers)
 -   **Binary** (Other unclassified files)

 And that's not all...
-The list is expanding as the tool is updated
+The list is expanding as the tool is updated.

 Unknown formats undergo heuristic analysis, providing identification for both known and unrecognized files.